atarantini/SUBEpy/README.rst

 As a library in your code:

 `
-import from sube import verify_card_number
+import from subepy import verify_card_number

 card_number = '1234567890123456'
 print verify_card_number(card_number)	# should return True or False